Use these tips to maximize revenue at your next fundraising auction.

 Silent auctions occur using either traditional bid sheets or mobile bidding tools.
 Attendees view items and then silently make their bids on their phones or by writing their names down.
 To keep donors engaged during a silent auction, be sure to:

-• Provide additional activities to supplement the silent auction.
-Look to honorees, an event program, raffles, and live entertainment to keep attendees engaged and create a richer experience outside of just bidding.
+• Provide additional activities to supplement the silent auction: Develop an engaging event program, run raffles, and offer donation moments to keep attendees engaged and provide them different options and ways to participate.

-• Have volunteers answer any questions or talk through items in greater detail.
-An emcee can highlight items and announce bidding and closures throughout the event.
+• Have volunteers answer questions or promote items: An emcee can highlight items and announce bidding and closures throughout the event.

-• Share the impact that a starting bid can have on your nonprofit.
-This will reinforce the idea that bids will go towards a great cause.
+• Share the impact that a bid can have on your nonprofit: This will reinforce the idea that bids will go towards a great cause, allowing donors to understand the tangible connection between their donation and your nonprofit’s impact in the community.

 Live auction

-In live auctions, each bidder is assigned a paddle or bidding number and an auctioneer announces items for attendees to bid on.
-Live auctions are very engaging, but these additional tips can help drive more fun and proceeds:
+In live auctions, each bidder is assigned a paddle or bid number and an auctioneer announces items for attendees to bid on.
+Alternatively, in lieu of paddles, mobile bidding tools can be used to simplify the process and empower supporters to participate in the auction process right from their phones.

 • Hire an auctioneer.
 If you can, have a professional auctioneer help you with the actual live bidding.
 Auctioneers can help you raise more for each item.